Volunteer for Summer Fish Surveys Along the Jersey Shore

 This is why we always say - you never know what you will find in a seine net.
 The catch is always different every day.
 Sometimes even tropical fish can be found!

-Why do Members of Save Coastal Wildlife conduct fish surveys?
+Why conduct fish surveys?

 These surveys provides a quick snapshot of the health of an aquatic ecosystem.
 If the aquatic ecosystem is able to support a diversity of species, then it is generally considered to be productive and in good shape.